google/koladata/docs/fundamentals.md

 # kd.slice([1, [2, 3]]) would fail, as all the leaves must have the same depth
 ```

-Conceptually, it can be thought as partition tree + flattened array as shown in
+Conceptually, it can be thought of as a partition tree + a flattened array as
-the graph below.
+shown in the graph below.

 ```dot
 digraph {